-F. Initiation of a Cumulative Post-Tenure Review Appeal:

-- 1. A summative recommendation from a cumulative post-tenure review of a faculty member conducted by the DFSC/SFSC may be appealed to the CFSC regarding interpretations of faculty performance, and/or goals for extending teaching, scholarly and creative productivity and service initiatives over the coming three to five years, and/or adherence to ASPT policies.
-In a cumulative post-tenure review appeal, the CFSC is the sole and final appellate body.
-It may support or modify a recommendation made by the DFSC/SFSC.
+- I. Initiation of a Performance-Evaluation Appeal: - 1.
+A summative recommendation for a performance-evaluation review of a faculty member conducted by the DFSC/SFSC may be appealed to the CFSC regarding interpretations of faculty performance and/or adherence to ASPT policies.
+In a performance-evaluation appeal, the CFSC is the sole and final appellate body.
+It may support or reverse a recommendation made by the DFSC/SFSC.
 If the CFSC believes that the basis of the appeal is an academic freedom or ethics violation question, the CFSC may suspend its proceedings until it receives the report from the Academic Freedom, Ethics and Grievance Committee. - 2.
-Before filing a written intent to appeal a post-tenure review with the CFSC, a faculty member who believes that relevant factors or materials have been ignored or misinterpreted by the DFSC/SFSC is encouraged to seek an informal resolution of the issues with the DFSC/SFSC.
-If such informal resolution is unsuccessful, the faculty member shall be required to have a formal meeting with the DFSC/SFSC to present arguments and additional materials for reconsideration of the decision prior to filing the written appeal (see Section XIII.C.).
-If the attempt of resolution after a formal meeting is unsuccessful, then the appeal process shall proceed if the appellant so desires. - 3.
-The appellant shall notify the CFSC Chairperson in writing of the intention to appeal to the cumulative post-tenure review evaluation and/or plan for remediation by March 22.
-The CFSC Chairperson shall respond to the appellant and the DFSC/SFSC within five (5) business days following the receipt of a written intent to appeal and shall refer the faculty member to the appropriate section of the ASPT policy.
+Before filing a written intent to appeal a performance evaluation with the appropriate CFSC, a faculty member who believes that relevant factors or materials have been ignored or misinterpreted by the DFSC/SFSC is encouraged to seek an informal resolution of the issues with the DFSC/SFSC.
+If such informal resolution is unsuccessful, the faculty member shall be required to have a formal meeting with that committee to present arguments and additional materials for reconsideration of the decision prior to filing the written appeal.
+If the attempt of resolution after a formal meeting is unsuccessful, the appeal process shall proceed if the appellant so desires. - 3.
+The appellant shall notify the appropriate CFSC Chairperson in writing of the intention to appeal the performance evaluation by February 25.
+The Chairperson of the appropriate CFSC in the case of a performance evaluation appeal shall respond to the appellant within five (5) business days following the receipt of a written intent to appeal. - 4.
+The Chairperson of the appropriate CFSC shall inform the Chairperson/Director of the DFSC/SFSC of the faculty member's intent to file a performance evaluation appeal.
+The appropriate CFSC shall initiate consideration of a performance evaluation appeal (see Appendix 1.C). - 5.
+The CFSC in performance evaluation cases must receive from the appellant an appeal as defined in XIII.C, including written information supporting the appeal, by March 1.
+The appellant may request appropriate information regarding the case.
+This information shall include any official document used to support a decision regarding a faculty member.
+The appellant has the right to address the CFSC in person, and either the appellant or the CFSC can request the DFSC/SFSC to appear in person before the CFSC.